Tyagi-aayush-data/SuperStore-Sales-Analytical-Dashboard/README.md

 ## Contact / Author
 If you need further help (custom measures, storytelling, or exporting summaries), open an issue in this repository or contact the author.

----

-## License
-This dashboard and README are provided for internal analysis and learning.
-Reuse and modification are allowed — attribute the author where possible.

----